Idan1414/Baller-Shuffle/README.md

 The local testing might not go so well because of the ongoing changes I am doing.
 (Implementing the DB connections for example).

+The code provided in this repository is the old code I have for when the app was a web app, since my friends got reallly exited about it , I developed it in React-Native in order to make it better and as a mobile app (to allow push notifications).
+The pictures added down here are from the mobile app , but I won't expose my code because I am about to upload it to the stores and make it REAL.

 Here are some pictures of the App :

 Login Page: